What is Urea?

 How to use and distribute urea

 Urea can be applied in bulk, either alone or mixed with most other fertilizers.
 It is recommended not to exceed 50 feet in width when combined with other fertilizers.
 This formula often has a lower density than other fertilizers it is mixed with.
-This lack of weight has the benefit of less distance transfer when using fertilizer with rotary spreader equipment.
-This will lead to uneven growth of crops and wavy or streaked fields.
+This lack of weight has the benefit of less long distance transfer costs when using fertilizer with rotary spreader equipment.

 No comment